-Our plan has people and free interpreter services available to answer questions from disabled and non-English-speaking members.
-This booklet is available in Spanish by calling our Member Service Contact Center.
+Our plan has free interpreter services available to answer questions from non-English-speaking members.
+This document is available in Spanish by calling Member Services.
 We can also give you information in braille, large print, or CD at no cost if you need it.
 We are required to give you information about our plan's benefits in a format that is accessible and appropriate for you.
-To get information from us in a way that works for you, please call our Member Service Contact Center or contact our Civil Rights Coordinator.
+To get information from us in a way that works for you, please call Member Services.